We’ve all been there as mothers. You desperately, desperately need a break from your kids. Just a little you-time to recharge.

 It’s amazing how much exhaustion and burnout can be related to heavy emotions you carry around.
 Once you release those emotions, chances are you’ll feel lighter and re-energized.
 This doesn’t take long.

 When your kids are occupied for a few minutes, respond to whatever your body needs to release.
-If you’re feeling angry or frustrated, do a silent release (shake those fists!
-Punch a pillow!)
+If you’re feeling angry or frustrated, do a silent release (shake those fists! punch a pillow!)
+Cry a few tears in the bathroom if you need to.

 If your children happen to notice while you’re doing all this, it’s a good opportunity to model to them healthy expression of emotions.
 You can say something like “mommy is feeling sad/angry/upset right now and I’m allowing myself to feel it.
 I’m ok.”
 The key is to let them know you’re alright while you’re doing this so they don’t worry about you.

-And then, when you can, take a REAL break and go have that spa weekend (even if that happens when Junior turns 20 ;) ｯ
+Of course when you can, take a REAL break and go have that massage or spa weekend (even if that happens when Junior turns 20 ;) ｯ

 If exhaustion and burnout is really getting in the way of your enjoyment of motherhood, I can help.
 Check out my services here.